A Guide to Basic Competitive Analysis

 Link velocity is fairly simple and can easily be seen through Ahrefs or Majestic SEO.
 If your competitors are constantly growing at an increasing rate in link velocity, chances are they are focusing their efforts on SEO.
 Check their newest backlinks to ensure that this is an actual focus on SEO and not spam links.

-Next, pull their backlink data and then average out the metrics.
-The metrics you decide to use are up to you, when I pull reports I like to average out the data Ahrefs gives me as well as Moz.
+Next, pull your competitor's backlink data and then average out the metrics.
+The metrics you decide to use are up to you; when I pull reports I like to average out the data Ahrefs gives me as well as Moz.
 This gives me a good look at the overall backlink data of a website.
 Doing the same thing with your own website will give you a good comparison to your competitors, and allow you to see which competitors you can easily compete with, and which ones you need to catch up with.

 Organic Keywords and Keyword Growth